 A web server implemented in C with the goal of being fast and stable.
 The basis of the design is that all potentially dangerous (or slow) actions are performed at start-up (binding sockets, file IO, memory allocations), and after this point the software can be left alone and expected to work correctly.

 Two collaborations with Edward Dowling on some graphics experiments.
 One is a visualisation of resonance based on observations of a Chladni plate experiment.
-The other is an exploration of generating geometric patterns according to various rules observed in Islamic artwork.
+The other is an exploration of generating geometric patterns according to various rules observed in Islamic tilework.
 The former is implemented entirely in a WebGL shader, the latter is implemented in JS using the Canvas API.

 A software renderer for simple 3D graphics in a single file, written in C. It aims to provide a simple API, with a small and easy to modify code base.